The biggest off-roader Toyota has ever built is also one of its most obscure models.

 There were several key visual differences between the BXD10 and the Mega Cruiser.
 The civilian model received rectangular headlights, a Toyota emblem proudly affixed to a restyled grille and full-width bumpers on both ends.
 It also got smoother body panels.
 It cost more to manufacture than the version Toyota delivered to the Japanese military but executives knew they would recoup their investment.

-Users could carry up to 591kg in the 2083mm-wide cargo compartment.
+Users could carry up to 1300 lb in the 82in-wide cargo compartment.
 “Large” didn’t begin to describe it.

 The Mega Cruiser, by the numbers

-At launch, the Mega Cruiser used a 4.1-litre four-cylinder diesel engine turbocharged to 153bhp and 280lb ft of torque.
+At launch, the Mega Cruiser used a 4.1-liter four-cylinder diesel engine turbocharged to 155 HP and 280 lb-ft of torque.
 It channelled its output to the four steerable wheels via a four-speed automatic transmission and the same portal axles as the BXD10.
 This layout gave it approach and departure angles of 49 and 45 degrees, respectively, and 16.5in of ground clearance.
 It put even the mighty Land Cruiser to shame, but rolling around Tokyo in a domesticated war machine came at a high cost.

 Mega Cruiser, Century or NSX?

 Toyota priced the Mega Cruiser at 9,620,000 yen, a sum which represents about US$92,000 in 2020 money.
 To add context, motorists with nearly 10 million yen to spend on a Japanese car in the late 1990s could also choose Toyota’s V12-powered Century flagship (pictured) or the mid-engined Honda NSX.
 Registering a leviathan powered by a relatively big engine cost far more than running a kei car, too.